SMJSGaming/GD-NodeJS-API/README.md

 * CCLocalLevels.dat save file to json data for a specific level index
 * A raw CCLocalLevels.dat json translation API
 * Names for value documentation
+* A base for the comple GD documentations

 ## URLS